-The employment certificate is an integral part of the relationship between a company and its employees.
-It should thus be delivered to each one of them once their employment relationship has been terminated.
-It is also the company's duty to issue it at the employee's request.
-This document must in any case be produced in writing and printed on a sheet of paper with a clear mention of the company's name and location.
+The employment certificate is an integral part of the employment relationship and should thus be delivered to each employee upon termination of their employment contract (writing guidelines).
+It is also the company's duty to issue an intermediary certificate at the employee's request.
+This document must in any case be produced in writing and printed on a sheet of paper that clearly mentions the company's name and location.
 Moreover, it should contain the following information:

 The employment certificate should reflect the employee's actual performance and behavior, yet it may contain no pejorative term.
 The causes of the termination should not be mentioned in the employment certificate, but rather in a termination letter that exposes the reasons for the end of the employment relationship.
-Obviously, these motives should also be discussed in the course of the dismissal interview (guidelines and sample departure forms).
+Obviously, these motives should also be discussed in the course of the dismissal interview (guidelines).

 Generally speaking, an employment certificate should provide the following information:

 II.
 A description of the employee's curriculum within the company

 III.
 An assessment of the employee's performance

 IV.
 An assessment of the employee’s behavior

 Here is the example of an employment certificate (sample) issued by a multinational company for one of its a Regional Managers.
 As you can see, the writing of such certificates can be challenging.
 We therefore encourage you to use the following employment certificate writing guidelines (sample employee evaluation form) which allows assessing both the employee's quality of work and behavior.

 Such employee assessment forms may be filled in by several assessors.
 In practice, these assessment criteria should be adapted to each job's specifications (e.g. by using the job description (or "job profile").
 The listing provided in our sample employee evaluation form is non-exhaustive.